-- Identification badges with lanyards should be worn and visible at all times
+- Identification badges with lanyards must always be worn and visible.

-- Heels should be no higher that 4cm.
-Smart ankle or higher boots may be worn (maximum knee height); UGG boots may not.
-Boots should follow the rules for shoes above
+- Heels should be no higher than 5cm.
+Smart ankle or higher boots may be worn (maximum knee high) .

-- Tops, shirts or blouses must be smart and professional and must not be strappy or low-cut
+- Tops, shirts or blouses must be smart and professional looking, they must not be strappy or low cut.

-- Dresses may be worn but they must adhere to the points regarding skirt length and blouse tops
+- Dresses must adhere to the points regarding skirt length and blouse tops.